KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_RenderLayer2
 	:dedent: 4

-Our first call is to ``xrLocateViews()``, which takes a ``XrViewLocateInfo`` structure and return a ``XrViewState`` structure and an array of ``XrView`` s.
-This functions tells us where the views are in relation to the reference space, as an ``XrPosef``, as well as the field of view, as an ``XrFovf``, for each view; this information is stored in the ``std::vector<XrView>``.
-The returned ``XrViewState`` contains a member of type ``XrViewStateFlags``, which descibes whether the position and/or orientation is valid and/or tracked.
+Our first call is to ``xrLocateViews()``, which takes a ``XrViewLocateInfo`` structure and return an ``XrViewState`` structure and an array of ``XrView`` s.
+This function tells us where the views are in relation to the reference space, as an ``XrPosef``, as well as the field of view, as an ``XrFovf``, for each view; this information is stored in the ``std::vector<XrView>``.
+The returned ``XrViewState`` contains a member of type ``XrViewStateFlags``, which describes whether the position and/or orientation is valid and/or tracked.

 The ``XrViewLocateInfo`` structure takes a reference space and a display time from our ``RenderLayerInfo``, from which the view poses are calculated, and also takes our ``XrViewConfigurationType`` to locate the correct number of views for the system.
 If we can't locate the views, we return ``false`` from this method.

-We resize our ``std::vector<XrCompositionLayerProjectionView>`` member in ``RenderLayerInfo``, and for each view we render our graphics based on the acquired ``XrView``.
+We resize our ``std::vector<XrCompositionLayerProjectionView>`` member in ``RenderLayerInfo``, and for each view, we render our graphics based on the acquired ``XrView``.

 The following sections are repeated for each view whilst we are in the loop, which iterates over the views.

 We now acquire both a color and depth image from the swapchains to render to by calling ``xrAcquireSwapchainImage()``.
-This returns via a parameter an index, with which we can use to index into an array of swapchain images, or in the case of this tutorial the array of structures containing our swapchain images.
+This returns via a parameter an index, which we can use to index into an array of swapchain images, or in the case of this tutorial the array of structures containing our swapchain images.
 Next, we call ``xrWaitSwapchainImage()`` for both swapchains, we do this to avoid writing to images that the OpenXR compositor is still reading from.
 These calls will block the CPU thread until the swapchain images are available to use.
 Skipping slightly forward to the end of the rendering for this view, we call ``xrReleaseSwapchainImage()`` for the color and depth swapchains.
 These calls hand the swapchain images back to OpenXR for the compositor to use in creating the image for the view.
 Like with ``xrBeginFrame()`` and ``xrEndFrame()``, the ``xr...SwapchainImage()`` functions need to be called in sequence for correct API usage.

 After we have waited for the swapchain images, but before releasing it, we fill out the ``XrCompositionLayerProjectionView`` associated with the view and render our graphics.
 First, we quickly get the ``width`` and ``height`` of the view from the ``XrViewConfigurationView``.
 We used the same ``recommendedImageRectWidth`` and ``recommendedImageRectHeight`` values when creating the swapchains.
 We also create the viewport, scissor, nearZ and farZ values for rendering.

 We can now fill out the ``XrCompositionLayerProjectionView`` using the ``pose`` and ``fov`` from the associated ``XrView``.
 For the ``XrSwapchainSubImage`` member, we assign the color ``swapchain`` used, the ``offset`` and ``extent`` of the render area and ``imageArrayIndex``.
 If you are using multiview rendering and your single swapchain is comprised of 2D Array images, where each subresource layer in the image relates to a view, you can use ``imageArrayIndex`` to specify the subresource layer of the image used in the rendering of this view.
 (See :ref:`Chapter 6.1<6.1 Multiview rendering>`).

 After filling out the ``XrCompositionLayerProjectionView`` structure, we can use this tutorial's ``GraphicsAPI`` to clear the images as a very simple test.
-We first call ``GraphicsAPI::BeginRendering()`` to setup any API-specific objects needed for rendering.
+We first call ``GraphicsAPI::BeginRendering()`` to set up any API-specific objects needed for rendering.
 Next, we call ``GraphicsAPI::ClearColor()`` taking the created color image view from the color swapchain image; note here that we use different clear colors depending on whether our environment blend mode is opaque or otherwise.
 We also clear our depth image view, which was created from the depth swapchain image, with ``GraphicsAPI::ClearDepth()``.
 Finally, we call ``GraphicsAPI::EndRendering()`` to finish the rendering.
 This function will submit the work to the GPU and wait for it to be completed.

 Now, we have rendered both views and exited the loop.